VRazgaitis/FAAS/technical_report.md

 # Function as a Service (FaaS) Final Project
-By Vaidas Razgaitis and Adam King

-## Overview
 MPCSFaaS is a Function-as-a-Service (FaaS) platform enabling users to execute Python functions in a serverless environment.
 It provides a RESTful API, a task dispatcher, and worker pools integrated with a Redis database.
 The system operates in three modes: `[local/pull/push]`, each using different task dispatching algorithms.

 The main components of MPCSFaaS are: